brandon3sican/denr_travel_order/database.md

 ### Core Tables

 #### 1. `users`
 Stores user authentication and basic information.
+Each user is linked to exactly one employee record.

 | Field | Type | Null | Key | Default | Description |
 |-------|------|------|-----|---------|-------------|